ScriptBasic/WinPBX/docs/Oxygen/Preprocessor.md

 `#case insensitive`  ' converts words to lowercase (this is the default)<br>
 `#case sensitive`    ' no case conversion, like the C language<br>
-'#case capital`      ' converts words to lowercase, except for all-uppercase words
+`#case capital`      ' converts words to lowercase, except for all-uppercase words

 `#case` has block scope and reverts to its previous state when the block ends.